send2asd/big-data/mapper-reducer/README.md

 # Ajay Singh
 ## Master of Science in Computer Science
+## Overview
+- This project focuses on implementing MapReduce algorithms using Apache Hadoop and the Python mrjob library.
+The tasks involve exploring and filtering random text files to calculate average values and apply specific filters.
+The project is divided into two main tasks.
 ### What commands did you use to run each script?
 ```
     python3 FirstJob.py randomBook.txt > FirstJob_OutPut.txt